Why the CFO Transformation Agent (CFO-TA) Sits Above Every Consulting Methodology

 Consulting methodology: Takes the phrase at face value and moves into solutioning.

-CFO-TA : Defines what “real‑time” means, what decisions depend on it, what constraints apply, and what evidence is required.
+CFO-TA : Defines what “real‑time” means, what decisions depend on it, what constraints apply, and what evidence proves it.

 3. Consulting methodologies drift; the CFO-TA prevents drift.